justinmklam/pycascades-2019/day-1-notes.md

 http://slides.bengerman.com

 - Postmortem:
-	- Docuemnt containing details about an incident
+	- Document containing details about an incident
 	- Meeting held to create such a document
 - Postmortems held to understand how complex systems failed (usually in complex ways)
-- IMPORTANT: Blameless = assume every person made the correct decision at every point along the way, given the info that was available to them at the time
+- **IMPORTANT: Blameless = assume every person made the correct decision at every point along the way, given the info that was available to them at the time**
 	- Doesn't put the blame on human error
 	- Spreads knowledge and insight, apply knowledge gained from incidents
 - Blameful: